Italy and France try to patch up migrant row, draw papal rebuke

 “Ships belonging to foreign organisations and flying foreign flags cannot dictate Italy’s immigration policy,” Salvini, who also heads the anti-immigrant League party, said on Wednesday.

-A U.S. Navy ship that recovered 41 survivors and 12 bodies after a shipwreck on Tuesday was still waiting for Italy to decide what to do with them.
+A U.S. Navy ship recovered 40 survivors after a shipwreck on Tuesday, but it still had not disembarked them on Thursday.
+In a statement, the sixth fleet said the U.S. ship, the Trenton, was “coordinating” with authorities.

-A Dutch-flagged humanitarian ship, the Sea Watch 3, had offered to take them on board, but not without a written guarantee that it will be allowed to dock in an Italian port, which it has not received.
+A Dutch-flagged humanitarian ship, the Sea Watch 3, had offered to take them on board, but not without a written guarantee from the coastguard that it will be allowed to dock in an Italian port, which it did not receive.

-The U.S. ship, the Trenton, was forced to drop the 12 bodies back in the sea because it did not have a place to store them, la Repubblica Web site reported.
-A U.S. navy spokeswoman did not immediately respond to a request for confirmation.
+The U.S. Navy denied a report on Italy’s la Repubblica website that said the Trenton had been forced to put 12 bodies it recovered after the shipwreck back in the sea because it did not have a refrigerated storage for them.

-“The wait was too long,” Flavio Di Giacomo, a spokesman for the International Organization for Migration, said on Twitter.
-“Without refrigerated storage, the rescuers were forced to abandon the cadavers at sea.
-A dramatic gesture.”
+Instead, the Trenton crew had spotted “approximately” 12 bodies in the water, but they were not recovered, according to the statement.

-Additional reporting by Philip Pullella in VATICAN CITY, Michel Rose in PARIS and Marine Pennetier in ROCHEFORT, France; editing by David Stamp
+Additional reporting by Philip Pullella in VATICAN CITY, Michel Rose in PARIS and Marine Pennetier in ROCHEFORT, France; editing by David Stamp and Alison Williams